Sony A9 versus Canon 5D Mark III

 Both cameras under consideration feature a full frame sensor, but their sensors differ slightly in size.
 The sensor area in the 5D Mark III is 2 percent bigger.
 They nevertheless have the same format factor of 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
-This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
+Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under review, the A9 provides substantially higher image quality than the 5D Mark III, with an overall score that is 11 points higher.
 This advantage is based on 0.9 bits higher color depth, 1.6 EV in additional dynamic range, and 0.6 stops in additional low light sensitivity.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 |Sony A9 (⇒ rgt)||Full Frame||24.0||6000||4000||4K/30p||24.9||13.3||3517||92|